 The biggest relaxation and wellness centre in Europe, Therme Bucuresti is an ‘Everyday Holiday’.
-With three separate areas to discover featuring 9 pools, 6 saunas, 4 wet saunas and 16 water slides you’ll definitely need an entire day.
+With three separate areas to discover featuring 9 pools, 6 saunas, 4 wet saunas and 16 water slides (possibly more now) you’ll definitely need an entire day.
 Did I mention it’s also the largest botanical garden in Romania with 800,000 plants?

 Where to Catch the Free Shuttle Bus to Therme Bucuresti

 So first things first, how do you get there?
 Well as I’ve already hinted, the wellness centre provides a FREE shuttle bus from Bucharest centre.
 There is a purpose-built bus stop on the Piata Romana.
 You can board the bus from the front, middle and back.
 There’s no need to see the driver, just board the bus and off you go.
 There are a couple of stops on the way, making the duration around 30 minutes or so.

 The shuttle bus runs Monday to Sunday with different timetables operating, so be sure to check the timetables before you go.
 The first shuttle bus leaves 8am on a weekend and 9am on a weekday, running then around every one to two hours.